- Written by Dr.Mehmet Demircioglu

 A normal recovery scalp and a worsening inflammatory picture are not the same situation.

 Take the temperature rather than guessing from the feeling of being hot.
 Note the time, the number, and any medicines taken before the reading.
-Fever after a hair transplant changes the check because temperature, medicines, scalp pain, discharge, and weakness all matter together.
+A measured fever after a hair transplant changes the check because temperature, medicines, scalp pain, discharge, and weakness all matter together.

 Nausea by itself can be watched differently from nausea plus fever, worsening scalp pain, discharge, or severe weakness.